bbauska/UofM-Inter-with-JavaScript/readme.md

 click.
 I want you to log to the console the alt text of this particular element.
 As soon as the computer sees the word this.
 It&apos;s going to back up, until it gets to the image.
 And then we&apos;ll say.
 They want the alt text for this image.
-Let's see what happens when I actually click on this image.
+Let&apos;s see what happens when I actually click on this image.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 172. test console, awesome 80's haircut (101) ~~~~~~~~~~~~~~~~~~~~~~~-->